 Support for Standard Inputs

-Media Manager accepts most modern video formats and CODECs.
-However, certain types of inputs need to be normalized in order for us to do further operations on them, and this can add time before the video is ready to be streamed.
-If you want to normalize your content before sending it to us, and potentially improve performance, this guide will show what you need to do.
+Media Manager accepts most modern video formats and codecs.
+However, certain types of inputs need to be standardized in order for us to do further operations on them, and this can add time before the video is ready to be streamed.
+If you want to standardize your content before sending it to us, and potentially improve performance, this guide will show what you need to do.

 Standard Input Specs

 - Closed GOP (group-of-pictures).
 (Warning: video jargon ahead.
-You can likely ignore this.)
-In closed-GOP video, all B frames reference other frames in the same GOP.
-Closed GOP always begins with an IDR (Instantaneous Decoder Refresh) frame.
+You can likely ignore this) In video files encoded with a closed-GOP, all B frames reference other frames in the same GOP.
+Closed GOPs always begins with an IDR (Instantaneous Decoder Refresh) frame.
 This means that every GOP can be played independently, without reference to another GOP.
-Standard input must be closed-GOP, which means that open-GOP video will be treated as non-standard and will be normalized to standard.
+Standard inputs must be encoded with a closed-GOP.

-- 8-bit 4:2:0 or below.
+- 8-bit 4:2:0, or 10-bit 4:2:0 if HEVC.
 This refers to the color depth and chroma subsampling.
 If you don’t know what this is, you can probably ignore this, since most streaming video is 8-bit 4:2:0.
-This means that high dynamic range video (HDR) is currently considered non-standard, and will be normalized to SDR.
+HDR usually uses 10-bit 4:2:0, which is only supported as standard when using the HEVC video codec.
+However, SDR is preferred as Media Manager does not provide full HDR support.

 - Simple Edit Decision Lists.
-Edit Decision List (EDL) is typically added during post-production and defines how certain segments are used to build the track timeline for playback.
+Edit Decision Lists (EDLs) are typically added during post-production and define how certain segments are used to build a track timeline for playback.
 A good example of a Simple Edit Decision List is to fix out of order frames in the video.
-Video with more complex uses of EDLs are considered non-standard.
+Input files with more complex uses of EDLs are considered non-standard.

-- AAC audio CODEC.
-AAC is the dominant audio CODEC in use today and almost every device supports this audio CODEC.
-While we accept other CODECs as input, we only delivers AAC audio and non-AAC audio inputs are considered non-standard.
+- AAC audio codec.
+AAC is the dominant audio codec in use today and almost every device supports this audio codec.
+While we accept files that use other audio codecs, Media Manager only delivers AAC audio and non-AAC audio inputs are considered non-standard.

 How to create standard input (ffmpeg)

-Most mobile devices capture H.264 8-bit 4:2:0 video by default.
+Section titled “How to create standard input (mobile)”Many mobile devices capture H.264 8-bit 4:2:0 video by default.
+More recent mobile devices increasing use HEVC 4:2:0 by default (either 8-bit with HDR disabled, or 10-bit with HDR enabled).
 Here are the main things to watch out for:

 - Ensure that the total file bitrate is below 8 mbps.